cppalliance/safe-cpp/proposal/draft.md

 ## Explicit mutation

 Reference binding convention is important in the context of borrow checking.
 Const and non-const borrows differ by more than just constness.
 By the law of exclusivity, users are allowed multiple live shared borrows, but only one live mutable borrow.
 C++'s convention of always preferring non-const references would tie the borrow checker into knots, as mutable borrows don't permit aliasing.
+This is one reason why there's no way to borrow check existing C++ code: the standard conversion contirbutes to mutable aliasing.

-Rather than binding the mutable overload of functions by default, we prefer binding the const ones.
+Rather than binding the mutable overload of functions by default, we prefer binding the const overloads.
 Shared borrows are less likely to bring borrow checker errors.
 To improve reference binding precision, the relocation object model takes a new approach to references.
 Unlike in ISO C++, expressions can actually have reference types.
 Naming a reference object yields an lvalue expression with reference type, rather than implicitly dereferencing the reference and giving you an lvalue to the pointed-at thing.
 The standard conversion will bind const borrows and const lvalue references to lvalues of the same type.
 But standard conversions won't bind mutable borrows and mutable lvalue references.
 Those require an opt-in.

 ```cpp
 struct Obj {